-- Lean in close to your baby and talk about her sparkly eyes, round cheeks, or big smile.
-Keep your face animated and your voice lively with inflections as you slowly move from right to left to capture your baby's attention. - While sitting in a rocking chair or during quiet times when your baby is lying on her back, soothingly touch your baby by stroking her arms, legs, tummy, back, feet, and hands to help her relax. - Entice your baby to show a big smile or other pleased facial expression.
-Use lively words and/or funny actions to get her to respond happily.
-Engage in activities where your baby makes sounds and you respond in a social dialogue. - Create a problem involving your child's favourite toy that she needs your help to solve.
-For example, place a toy on a shelf just out of her reach or place a rattle or noisy toy inside a small box that is difficult to open. - Start by copying your child's sounds and gestures and slowly entice her to begin copying your facial expressions, sounds, and movements.
+• Lean in close to your baby and talk about their sparkly eyes, round cheeks, or big smile.
+Keep your face animated and your voice lively with inflections as you slowly move from right to left to capture your baby's attention.

+• While sitting in a rocking chair or during quiet times when your baby is lying on their back, soothingly touch your baby by stroking their arms, legs, tummy, back, feet, and hands to help them relax.

+• Entice your baby to show a big smile or other pleased facial expression.
+Use lively words and/or funny actions to get them to respond happily.
+Engage in activities where your baby makes sounds and you respond in a social dialogue.

+• Create a problem involving your child's favourite toy that they need your help to solve.
+For example, place a toy on a shelf just out of their reach or place a rattle or noisy toy inside a small box that is difficult to open.

+• Start by copying your child's sounds and gestures and slowly entice them to begin copying your facial expressions, sounds, and movements.